Stability of Attached Transonic Shocks in Steady Potential Flow past Three-Dimensional Wedges: Fixed Point of the Iteration Map: Proof of Theorem 2.1

 where $\bn_{\rm sh}$ is the outer unit normal of the shock surface $\cs_0$. \end{prop}

-\begin{proof} In equation \eqref{def-H}, we fix the incoming flow $\bu= U_0^- $ given as in \eqref{def-u0-}.
-By the Rankine-Hugoniot condition \eqref{con-RH4} and the fact that the $x_3$--axis is the wedge edge (\emph{i.e.}, the $x_3$--axis lies in the shock plane), we have $v_3=q_0\cos\theta_{\rm i}$.
+\begin{proof} $\,$ In equation \eqref{def-H}, we fix the incoming flow $\bu= U_0^- $ given as in \eqref{def-u0-}.
+By the Rankine-Hugoniot condition \eqref{con-RH4} and the fact that the $x_3$--axis is the wedge edge (\emph{i.e.}, the $x_3$--axis lies in the shock plane), we see that $v_3=q_0\cos\theta_{\rm i}$.
 Then $v_2$ can be considered as a smooth function of $v_1$ by solving \eqref{def-H} for $v_2$.
-There are two solutions of equation $v_2(v_1)=0$ (owing to the choice of the coordinates such that the downstream subsonic flow is parallel to the $(x_1,x_3)$--plane in \S \ref{subsec:background}).
+There are two solutions of equation $v_2(v_1)=0$ (owing to the choice of the coordinates such that the downstream subsonic flow is parallel to the $(x_1,x_3)$--plane in \S \ref{subsec:background}); also see Fig. 3.1.
 We denote the two solutions by $v_{\rm s}$ and $v_{\rm w}$, which correspond to the strong and weak transonic shock solutions, respectively.
-Using the convexity of the two-dimensional shock polar for the potential flow, we have the following properties:
+Using the convexity of the two-dimensional shock polar for the potential flow (see {\it e.g.} \cite[Lemma 7.3.2, page 249]{CF2}), we have the following properties: